-L .
-Description Risk Mitigation Controls & Procedures Cu rrent S core Risk Mitigation Controls & Procedures Т arget Score Risk Number High Level Risk Description of risk and potential impact Current Impact Probability Current Score Proposed Risk Owner Impact Probability Target Score Actual Minus 22- Q4 Q1 22- 23- 23 24 49 Failure to meet the required Pensions Dashboards deadlines Failure to meet the required Pensions Dashboards deadlines, leading to potential fines/reputational damage.Pensions Dashboards will enable individuals to access their pensions information from different schemes online, securely and all in one place to support better retirement planning.
+Description Risk Mitigation Controls & Procedures Cur rent Sc core Risk Mitigation Controls & Procedures T/ arget So core Risk Number High Level Risk Description of risk and potential impact Current Impact Probability Current Score Proposed Risk Owner Impact Probability Target Score Expected Timescale Actual Minus Target Score 2- 23- Q2 23- 24 23- 49 Failure to meet the required Pensions Dashboards deadlines Failure to meet the required Pensions Dashboards deadlines, leading to potential fines/reputational damage.Pensions Dashboards will enable individuals to access their pensions information from different schemes online, securely and all in one place to support better retirement planning.
 This will require multiple parties and systems to be connected to the Pensions Dashboard Programme (PDP) central digital architecture (CDA).
 There will be no central database holding personal information - the CDA will function like a 'giant switchboard' connecting users with their pensions.
 The Pensions Dashboards Regulations 2022 place a requirement on pensions schemes to connect to the dashboard services and the Pensions Regulator has the power to issue a financial penalty for any breach of the regulations.
-Integrated Service Provider.
-The staging deadline for the LGPS is 30 September 2024.
-Schemes will be expected to meet the required standards (connectivity, security and technical) by 30 September 2024.
-They must also, by that date, be able to respond to find requests, complete matching and provide administrative data, signpost data, value data and contextual information on request.
+In order to connect to the PDP CDA, the Pension Fund will require the services of an Integrated Service Provider.
+The staging deadline for the LGPS is expected to be confirmed as within the period of one month up to 30 September 2025.
+Schemes will be expected to meet the required standards (connectivity, security and technical) by the staging date and must also, by that date, be able to respond to find requests, complete matching and provide administrative data, signpost data, value data and contextual information on request.
 The Fund has formed a Pensions Dashboard Programme (PDP) Board to oversee the implementation of the PDP.
 Members of the team have attended information sessions on the PDP and investigations into the ISP options for connecting to the PDP have begun.
 Data cleansing is continuing to improve the quality of the Fund's data.
-3 3 9 The Fund will continue to keep up to date with developments in respect of PDP and will continue to investigate the connectively options available whilst also continuing to focus on improving the quality of the Fund's data. НОР/ТL 3 2 6 3 N/A N/A N/A 9
+3 3 9 The Fund will continue to keep up to date with developments in respect of PDP and will continue to investigate the connectively options available whilst also continuing to focus on improving the quality of the Fund's data.
+HOP/TL 3 2 6 !
+M/T 3 N /A 9 9 9